in Dallas, TX

 What is a Blepharolasty?

-Blepharoplasty can rejuvenate puffy, sagging or tired-looking eyes by removing excess fat, skin and muscle from the upper and lower eyelids.
+Blepharoplasty, also known as eyelid surgery, can rejuvenate puffy, sagging, or tired-looking eyes by removing excess fat, skin, and muscle from the upper and lower eyelids.
 It may be performed for cosmetic reasons or to improve sight by lifting droopy eyelids out of the patient's field of vision.
-Blepharoplasty can be combined with BOTOX® treatments to raise the eyebrows or reduce the appearance of wrinkles, crow's feet or dark circles under the eyes.
+Eyelid surgery can be combined with BOTOX® treatments to raise the eyebrows or reduce the appearance of wrinkles, crow's feet, or dark circles under the eyes.

 The Eyelid Surgery Procedure

-The procedure is usually performed in an office with local anesthesia and lasts 45 minutes to a few hours depending on how much work is done.
+Eyelid surgery is usually performed in an office with local anesthesia and lasts 45 minutes to a few hours depending on how much work is done.
 Incisions are made along the eyelids in inconspicuous places (in the creases of the upper lids, and just below the lashes on the lower lids).
-The surgeon removes excess tissue through these incisions and then stitches them closed with fine sutures.
+The surgeon removes excess tissue through these incisions and then stitch them closed with fine sutures.
 In the case that no skin needs to be removed, the surgeon will likely perform a transconjunctival blepharoplasty, where the incision is made inside the lower eyelid and there are no visible scars.

 What to Expect after Eyelid Surgery